Issue 6-20, 2021

 KEYWORDS: coronavirus infection СOVID-19, encephalopathy, International Classification of Functioning, Disability and Health

-Acknowledgments: The study had no sponsorship
+FUNDING: The study had no sponsorship

-Conflict of interest:: The authors declare no apparent or potential conflicts of interest related to the publication of this article.
+CONFLICT OF INTEREST: The authors declare no apparent or potential conflicts of interest related to the publication of this article.

-For citation: Lebedeva D.I., Kutergina T.I., Turovinina E.F., Elfimova I.V., Orlova A.S.
+FOR CITATION: Lebedeva D.I., Kutergina T.I., Turovinina E.F., Elfimova I.V., Orlova A.S.
 Post COVID-19 Encephalopathy Treatment.
 Bulletin of Rehabilitation Medicine.
 2021; 20 (6): 40-47. https://doi.org/10.38025/2078-1962-2021-20-6-40-47

-For correspondence: Elena F. Turovinina, e-mail: e_turov@mail.ru
+Elena F. Turovinina, e-mail: e_turov@mail.ru

 References: